-You can store onboarding materials directly in the company Hub, send outstanding HR tasks directly to new employees, or you can use Zapier zaps to automate most of the onboarding process.
+You can store onboarding materials directly in the company Hub, send outstanding HR tasks to new employees.
+Or you can use Zapier zaps to automate most of the onboarding process.

-One of the easiest ways to enhance the employee experience is to make sure that each member of your team knows what is expected of them and has the tools to do what they were hired to do.
+One of the easiest ways to enhance the employee experience is to make sure that each member of your team knows what is expected of them.
 Blink keeps employees focused whereas Slack can erode that focus.

 Personalization — Winner: Blink

 Slack is a place where people can speak their minds but that doesn’t make the experience a personal one.
-In a Blink feed, what employees see really is personal (like updates from the applications they actually use, news, polls, and social posts from their coworkers) and thus useful.
+In a Blink feed, what employees see is personal.
+Updates, news, polls, and social posts from their coworkers) and thus useful.

 Targeting — Winner: Blink

 As noted above, Slack’s notification system can be a bit clunky and if someone misses a message, getting caught up can be hard.
-But in Blink, there are priority posts that require the people who receive them to acknowledge them — reducing frustration all around.
+But in Blink, there are priority posts that need the people who receive them to acknowledge them.

 Some employers expect to have an always-on workforce and Slack doesn’t do much to help balance the scales.
-Blink helps employees enjoy their personal time more because they know that when they fire it up, anything important they’ve missed will be front and center.
+Blink helps employees enjoy personal time more because they know anything they’ve missed will be front and center.
 There’s no need to check in when you ought to be checking out.

 If you think your company doesn’t need to worry about internal comms yet because you’re too small, think again.
-Establishing effective communication strategies may be even more important right now to ensure you’re doing everything right during the high-stakes periods of fast growth.
-And if you have a high percentage of remote or frontline employees, it’s especially vital to have great comms tools so people stay engaged.
+Establishing effective communication strategies is especially important during high-stakes periods of fast growth.
+And if you have a high percentage of remote or frontline employees, it’s especially vital to have great comms tools.